zhihu/zetta/README.md

-# Zetta - TableStore On Tikv
+# Zetta - TableStore On TiKV

 ## Introduction